-The average person uses around 80-100 gallons of water per day? (source) That is a lot of water!
+Did you know the average person uses around 80-100-gallons of water per day?
+That is a lot of water!
 That’s why in my article about things you should consider when buying a homestead, water is one of the main things you should be looking for.

 However, sometimes you find land that is perfect with the exception of water.